 - Stop all enrollment in its degree programs, and - Provide a teach-out to finish the educational program or provide a refund.

 An institution that fails to comply with accreditation requirements by the required dates shall have its approval to offer degree programs automatically suspended.

-nave its approval to offer degree programs auto matically suspended.
 Institutional Representative Initials: Student Initials: Date: Date: